 Admission: Free, boat would typically cost about 300-400 THB

 If you are in rush, you can also go for a day trip to Pattaya from Bangkok.
-And if you are backpacking Thailand itinerary permits stay in Pattaya for 3 days at-least.
+And if you are backpacking Thailand, add to your itinerary at-least 3 days in Pattaya.

 Whether you are backpacking Pattaya, or on solo trip, or perhaps on a trip with friends and family, here’s an itinerary to spend 3 days in Pattaya: